MarketSquare/DbBot/README.md

 Database
 --------

-You may inspect the created database using the sqlite3 command-line tool:
+You may inspect the created database using the 'sqlite3' commandline tool:

-    sqlite3 robot_results.db
+    $ sqlite3 robot_results.db

     sqlite> .tables
     arguments        suite_status     test_run_errors  tests